tankh99/tp/docs/UserGuide.md

 For example: to find all the "rome"s that are stored in the CogniCare application.
 Format: `queryp n/rome ​`

 Then all patients with "rome" in their names will be returned as well.
-Similar logic applies for Name, Phone Number and Email address.
+Similar logic applies for Name, Phone Number and Email address, but not affiliated-with tags.

 ## Viewing statistics of tagged information
 The image shows the (top 10) most popular tags sorted by how many patients with that respective tag.